apitestbase/apitestbase.github.io/_docs/en/mq-request.md

 Text can be XML, JSON, or any other text format.

-Click `Do` button to PUT the message into the queue.
+Click the `Do` button to PUT the message into the queue.

 You can also include an **MQRFH2 header**, with one or more MQRFH2 folders, in the message, like below.
 Notice that each RFH2 folder must be a valid XML document.